The ROI of a Coffee

 Had a long catch-up on the phone with a childhood friend today right before lunch.
 It was nice, but it got me thinking.
 As a working mom, the "cost" of hanging out for a yumcha session isn't just the price of the bubble tea or coffee—it’s the ROI on my energy.

-By the time the weekend hits, my battery isn't just low; it's blinking red.
+By the time the weekend hits, my battery isn't just low; it's blinking red macam Ultraman.
 My idea of a perfect Saturday?
 Hibernating.
-I’d rather be home recharging, hanging with my four boys, or tackling the "Mount Everest" of laundry that’s been mocking me all week (jujur, kadang berminggu-minggu!).
+I’d rather be home recharging, hanging with my four boys, or tackling the "Mount Everest" of laundry that’s been mocking me all week (jujur, kadang berminggu-minggu dalam bakul).
 Groceries, spring cleaning, and the most super important activity of all: TIDUR.

 People ask, "Where did the time go?"
 I'll tell you where.